 When it comes to estate planning, two of the most important documents are a living will and a power of attorney (POA).
-At a high level, a living will is a legal document that clearly and explicitly states your wishes regarding medical treatments and decisions.
-A power of attorney grants authority to someone you trust to act on your behalf.
-ADVANCE DIRECTIVES FOR POWER OF ATTORNEY FOR HEALTH CARE As my agent to make any and all health care decisions on my behalf, except to the extent otherwise stated herein.
+A living will is a legal document that outlines your wishes regarding medical treatments and decisions.
+On the other hand, a power of attorney grants authority to someone you trust to act on your behalf.
+A medical power of attorney is a document used to designate someone to make medical decisions on your behalf.

 Different states have different requirements for what constitutes a living will or a health care directive.
 Implementing a medical power of attorney allows you to discuss your treatment wishes with someone you trust before any unforeseen medical circumstances so that they can make health care decisions in your best interest.
 A power of attorney for health care gives another person (the proxy) the ability to make decisions for you regarding your health care.

-Unlike a living will, it applies to both end-of-life treatment and other areas of health care.
+This includes end-of-life treatment and other areas of health care.

 However, just like a living will, the proxy only has power to act on your behalf when you are unable to do so on your own, whether due to loss of consciousness or mental capacity.
 Permanent unconsciousness occurs when there is a reasonable degree of medical certainty that the patient can no longer think, feel, move knowingly, or be aware that they are alive, and there is no hope of improvement.
 These health care documents are available for the benefit of people seeking peace of mind that they will not be kept alive, indefinitely, in a vegetative state.
 To ensure you get these benefits, you must create your health care directive with the help of an estate planning attorney, particularly one with experience in elder law.